shivamkr1563/liver-disease-prediction/README.md

 1. **Prepare your repository:**
    - Ensure all files are committed to Git
-   - The `models/` directory must be included (contains trained model and scaler)
+   - The `models/` directory must be included (contains trained ONNX model and scaler)
    - `environment.yml` should be in the root directory for conda environment
    - `packages.txt` should be in the root directory for system dependencies